WestCare - Hal Rogers Appalachian Recovery Center Philosophy

 WHAT ALUMNI SAY

-The single alum polled by Rehabs.com to date would recommend treatment at Hal Rogers Appalachian Recovery Center.
+The three alumni polled by Rehabs.com to date shared opposing views of Hal Rogers Appalachian Recovery Center.
 D.A. gave the facility five out of five stars for its overall effectiveness and four out of five stars for its exercise offerings and family program.
 For its counseling options and treatment for co-occurring disorders, he gave the center three stars.
 “They have a good success records, some of the boys I new never used again,” he wrote, but added that the center is “not a good support group for the people that relapses.”

 WHAT FRIENDS & FAMILY SAY

-The single loved one polled by Rehabs.com to date gave mostly positive feedback.
+One of the two loved ones polled by Rehabs.com to date gave mostly positive feedback.
 “Good values taught however program should be longet,” C.M.S. wrote, giving the center five out of five stars for its counseling options and four out of five stars for its overall effectiveness; however, they also gave the center just one star for its family programming.

 WHAT STAFF SAY

-The single review from a staffer at the Ashcamp facility that Rehabs.com could uncover at the time of this writing was very positive.
+Three current and former employees of the Ashcamp facility in particular provided two three- and one five-star rating on Indeed to date.
 “I would go in to star my shift and everybody was very friendly.
-I loved the work I done there and even the residents that were there were also very friendly and loved me to death as they said,” the anonymous former employee wrote in a five out of five-star review.
+I loved the work I done there and even the residents that were there were also very friendly and loved me to death as they said,” one anonymous former employee wrote in the five out of five-star review.
+One of the three-star reviewers cited a lack of resources as the reason for her lowered rating.

 User ReviewsReview this Center